Can CBD oil help with Crohn’s disease, and if so, how?

 The symptoms that are associated with the disease include abdominal pain, severe diarrhea, malnutrition, weight loss, and fatigue.

 Although there is no cure for Crohn’s disease, there are several forms of therapy that could help reduce symptoms and allow IBD patients to function normally.
-CBD is one promising solution that, according to research, can alleviate the pain and gut inflammation associated with Crohn’s disease.
+CBD is one promising complementary therapy that, according to research, may alleviate the pain and gut inflammation associated with Crohn’s disease.

 However, most of the studies that were made for the disease were carried out on animals.
-No direct evidence exists that proves CBD as an effective treatment for IBD and Crohn’s disease.
+No direct evidence exists that proves CBD is an effective treatment for IBD and Crohn’s disease.

 Interested users should seek advice from a medical professional before deciding to incorporate CBD into their diet.